The Frolic of the Beasts: Background

-The Frolic of the Beasts is considered a parody of the classical Noh play Motomezuka, written in the fourteenth century by the father of modern Noh theatre, Kiyotsugu Kan'ami.
+The Frolic of the Beasts is a parody of the classical Noh play Motomezuka, written in the fourteenth century by the father of modern Noh theatre, Kiyotsugu Kan'ami.
 In the play, a priest from the western provinces, travelling to Kyoto, stops with his companions in the isolated village of Ikuta ("Field of Life") in Settsu Province.
 They meet a group of village girls who tell them the story of Unai.
 In the story, two men, Sasada and Chinu, declare their love for Unai.
 Unwilling to incur the jealousy of one by favouring the other, Unai declined to make a choice.
 Her parents make the two suitors compete for her hand, but each contest results in a draw.
 In torment, Unai drowns herself in Ikuta River.
 After her funeral, Sasada and Chinu were inconsolable, and they commit suicide by stabbing each other to death.
 Unai's ghost bears the karmic responsibility for their demise.
 The priest intones prayers for her soul.
 She hears the prayers, but they are of no avail; she is unable to escape from the Burning House (a Buddhist metaphor for the secular world) and the Eight Great Hells, through which she is eternally tormented by her demons.
 In another version of the story, Unai is depicted as being pulled in different directions by the deceased lovers in a metaphorical tug of war.
 There is a clear allusion to Yūko's relationship with Ippei and Kōji.
 The love triangle among Unai, Sasada, and Chinu corresponds to that of The Frolic of the Beasts with Yūko, Ippei, and Kōji, as well as in Kiyoshi's and Matsukichi's quarrel over Kimi's love.
 It is interesting to note that in the traditional Noh theatre, immorality was always regarded as a sin which would lead to eternal damnation in the fires of hell (echoing Unai's fate in Motomezuka and Yūko's anguish in prison).